tedmoore/schelp2/docs/Classes/SoundFileView.md

 | `showProgress` | Whether to open a progress window.
 Defaults to `true`. |

 ### `readFileWithTask`
- Reads a section of an open instance of SoundFile asynchronously (in the background), updating the [#-readProgress](#-readprogress) along the way.
+ Reads a section of an open instance of SoundFile asynchronously (in the background), updating the [readProgress](#readprogress) along the way.
 If the `showProgress` argument is `true`, a SoundFileViewProgressWindow opens to show the progress.
 The 'block' argument has no effect; the display resolution is infinite.
 The 'showProgress' argument has no effect; the view always displays reading progress within itself.**Arguments:**

 | Argument | Description |
 |----------|-------------|